Morsmalleo/AhMyth/.github/Dev/Code_Updates.md

     }
 ```
-## New Complete Bind On Launch function for Windows
+## New Complete Bind On Launch function for Windows, Linux & macOS
+### I had no idea that PowerShell was installable for most Linux distributions!
+### the same commands here for windows PowerShell, work the same for Linux PowerShell!
 ```js
                 // This makes use of the 'set-location' & 'gci' PowerShell
                 // commands to locate the Launcher Activity